mvsde/flag.is/CONTRIBUTING.md

 The mandatory and optional properties for the YAML data file are specified in the [flag JSON schema](schemas/flag.yaml).

-The flag image file is an optimized SVG, but multiline and indented for readability.
-Use [SVGOMG](https://jakearchibald.github.io/svgomg/) for minification.
+The flag image file should be an optimized SVG that uses basic shapes to improve readability and reusability.